 Magnesium – supports the immune system and helps to maintain muscle and nerve function

-You may want to consider purchasing pumpkin and other winter squashes organic.
-This vegetable is very effective at pulling contaminates out of the soil, so it’s important to purchase from a farm that farms organically and without harmful compounds that may get into the soil.
-When searching for a pumpkin you’ll be cooking with, look for smaller pumpkins (around 5-8lbs) that are labeled as “pie pumpkins” or “sugar pumpkins”.
+When searching for a pumpkin you’ll be cooking with, look for smaller pumpkins (around 5-8lbs) that are labeled as “pie pumpkins” or “sugar pumpkins.”
 Buying a smaller pumpkin ensures great flavor and will be less stringy than the larger variety.
-Pumpkin tends to decay easily, so it’s important to carefully inspect it before you purchase at the farmers market or grocery store.
-You want the pumpkins to be firm, heavy for their size and have dull rinds, not glossy.
+Pumpkins tend to decay easily, so it’s important to inspect them carefully before you purchase them at the farmer’s market or grocery store.
+You want the pumpkins to be firm, heavy for their size, and have dull rinds, not glossy.
 A dull, hard rind indicates a pumpkin with great flavor!

-Pumpkins tend to loose their nutritive value when cooked for long periods of time, so try not to overcook or bake.
+Pumpkins tend to lose their nutritive value when cooked for long periods, so try not to overcook or bake.
 You can steam, boil or bake pumpkin, but baking is the best option for optimal flavor and nutrient retention.
 Once cooked and cut into chunks or pureed, pumpkin should be used immediately or stored in the refrigerator or freezer.
-Pumpkin freezes quite well and can be used year round in sauces, soups, and delicious baked goods!
+Pumpkin freezes quite well and can be used year-round in sauces, soups, and delicious baked goods!

 Canned pumpkin is a great option, too.
 Just look for pumpkin puree instead of pumpkin pie filling, which contains added sugar.